ttr/tld-Leatherworks/README.md

 # Leatherworks
 Leatherworks is a mod, that gives players a way to renew leather to craft and mend items in the game and/or added by other mods.

-* Find treebark to create tanning
+* Find treebark to create tanning or turn it into prepared treebark
 * Turn prepared treebark into different foods or create flour from grinding a large amount of fried prepared bark with a hammer or stone
 * Scrape animal hides to get scraped leather
 * Soak scraped leather in tanning to get raw leather down the line

 The mod may be expanded upon, but currently I have no ideas of my own to add, so suggestions are welcome.
+If you run into issues, do let me know, thanks

 https://github.com/TonisGaming/Leatherworks/assets/18740935/74147ed5-ccf4-4e8c-9757-c59c7f5d2272